What Type of Insulin is Tresiba?

 Tresiba injection is long-acting insulin; that means it should be used once per day at approximately the same time.
 As almost every basal insulin, Tresiba may require short-acting insulin to use simultaneously for better blood sugar control.

 Please note that the remedy cannot be purchased over-the-counter, it is available only with a doctor’s prescription and can be prescribed only after careful medical examination and all required medical tests.
-Without the recommendation from a medical professional, the medication can cause life-threatening conditions and cause severe health complications.
+Without a recommendation from a medical professional, the medication can cause life-threatening conditions and cause severe health complications.

 What are the possible side effects of Tresiba?